-Dr. Frohlich's goal is to understand cortical network dynamics and to become a key contributor to the fields of network neuroscience and brain stimulation.
-He combines electrophysiology, computational modeling, and engineering principles to investigate how cortical networks generate physiological and pathological activity states and how perturbations can be used to modulate these states.
-Dr. Frohlich aims for a rapid translation of our research into the clinical domain for treatment of patients with psychiatric and neurological disorders.
+Our goal is to understand cortical network dynamics and to become a key contributor to the fields of network neuroscience and brain stimulation.
+We combine electrophysiology, computational modeling, and engineering principles to investigate how cortical networks generate physiological and pathological activity states and how perturbations can be used to modulate these states.
+We aim for a rapid translation of our research into the clinical domain for treatment of patients with psychiatric and neurological disorders.
+We strive to make our laboratory a productive, collaborative, and happy workplace.